US residential cleaning market, mapped

 - Find the owner.
 Most US residential cleaning establishments are owner-operated single-crew shops.
 Most of those owners do not have a polished LinkedIn presence.
 We find them by name, with a verified email and a direct dial, the same way we find owners across every long-tail vertical.

 - Drop the dead pins.
 Closures, license lapses, sites rebranded after a sale.
-Annual reports keep them on for twelve to eighteen months.
+Annual reports carry them forward for twelve to eighteen months.
 We do not.

 - Refresh on a rolling schedule.
 June 2026 is the snapshot quoted on this page.
 Two midsize franchise groups closed acquisitions in Q1 2026, and the franchise count for several Neighborly brands has been creeping up since 2024.

 Florida, California, and Texas hold roughly 34 percent of US residential cleaning locations between them.
-Large suburban housing stock, vacation-rental turnover demand, and dual-income households do most of the work.
+Suburban housing stock and vacation-rental turnover do most of the work in those three.
 New York, New Jersey, and North Carolina round out the top six.
+The top 15 states account for roughly 67 percent of the full location base.

 | # | State | Locations | Share of US |